Skip to content

 }

-In most cases, using atomic operations with memory order parameters is sufficient.
+In most cases, using atomic operations with memory order arguments is sufficient.
 However, the following scenarios might require explicit barriers:

 Scenario 1: Protecting Non-Atomic Data